simondlevy/MulticopterSim/README.md

 # Support for Python

 HackflightSim also includes support for calling Python code from C++.
-To use HackflightSim with Python, you should do the following:
+For an example of how to use HackflightSim with Python, you should do the following:

 1. Un-comment the <a href="https://github.com/simondlevy/HackflightSim/blob/master/Source/HackflightSim/HackflightSim.Build.cs#L20"><tt>LoadPython</tt></a>
 instruction in <b>HackflightSimBuild.cs</b>.